Love lessons from "Always Hit On The Wingman," the new must-read from Glamour magazine's "Jake."

 As Jake put it when he ran into his ex (who is now his wife) after they broke up: "I soon realized she wasn't the same person I'd broken up with.
 'I thought you were responsible for making me happy,' she told me, 'and responsible for when I wasn't.
 That wasn't fair.'
 I'd never seen her so strong, and suddenly I wanted nothing more than to be with her, to love her, and to make her happy."

 Bottom line: Find a way to make yourself happy without a man, and the right guy won't be able to resist how attractive you are — he'll know he'll be a complement to your life, rather than your whole life.
-10 Ways For Single Women To Treat Themselves In 2012
+10 Ways For Single Women To TREAT YO SELF Every Day Of The Year

 2. Men do not think about our bodies the way we do.
 I've never met a woman who hasn't had one major complaint about her body, face, hair, broad shoulders, small pinkie toe...
 We all judges ourselves too harshly, and oftentimes, it's a habit we just can't shake.
 But, it's something that guys can't stand!